How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: GENERIC framework

-The Hamiltonian (reversible) evolution is generated by a Poisson bracket $\{,\}$ and the Hamiltonian $E$ (the energy).
+Throughout this manuscript, we use $\uparrow$ to denote quantities related to the detailed state variables $\xx$ (higher level of detail, higher level of description), while $\downarrow$ denotes quantities related to the reduced state variables $\yy$ (lower level of description).
+The Hamiltonian (reversible) evolution is generated by a Poisson bracket ${^{\uparrow}}\{,\}$ and the Hamiltonian $\uE$ (the energy).
 The dissipative part is generated by a dissipation potential ${^{\uparrow}}\Xi$ and entropy $\uS$ (the conjugate variables $\xx^*$ are obtained from the entropy $\uS(\xx)$ by the functional derivative).
 The Poisson bracket is bilinear, skew-symmetric, and it satisfies the Leibniz rule and the Jacobi identity.
 Skew-symmetry ensures that the energy is conserved by the Hamiltonian evolution.
 The Leibniz rule makes the bracket work like a derivative, so the evolution equations are invariant with respect to adding constants to the energy.
 Before explaining the Jacobi identity, we shall first recall the concept of Poisson bivector.

 The GENERIC evolution can be also seen as being generated by a vector field $\XX$, components of which have the form

 where